 Now, five of the main ways that polyamory and polygamy are different from each other.

 The biggest difference between polyamory and polygamy is the gender of the partners.
 In polyamory, anyone of any gender can have multiple partners—the gender of the person or their partner does not matter.
 Polygamy is almost universally heterosexual, and only one person has multiple spouses of a different gender.
 The most common form of polygamy by far is polygyny, a marriage in which one man marries multiple women.
 In polyandry, a rather rare social form, one woman marries multiple men.

 For the vast majority of human history, multiple partners meant a man having multiple women (unless a woman was a prostitute).
-For people to have partners of all genders, regardless of their own gender, is fairly new—first because so many forms of gender expression have gained visibility and more people are expressing gender variance or partnering with gender-diverse folks.
+For people to have partners of all genders, regardless of their own gender, is fairly new—first, because so many forms of gender expression have gained visibility and more people are expressing gender variance or partnering with gender-diverse folks.
 It is also historically atypical for women to be able to openly have multiple male partners.
-That flagrant man-izing used to be reserved for the very rich and eccentric women or anarchists, but now even regular women (in the Global West and North) can have more than one man if they are in a polyamorous relationship.
+Such flagrant man-izing used to be reserved for the very rich and eccentric women or anarchists—but now even regular women (in the global West and North) can have more than one man if they are in a polyamorous relationship.

 Among adults who have participated in my 20+ year study of polyamorous families with children, polyamory is only loosely associated with religion.
 The majority of the sample had no religious affiliation at all, and some were fairly militantly atheist/rationalist.
 Religious polyamorists gravitated towards unconventional, accepting, and multiplistic spiritual communities such as (in descending order of frequency) Pagans, Unitarian Universalists, Buddhist, Jewish, and Bahai.